Nirmal-Data-Scientist/Breast-Cancer-Prediction/README.md

 #### Streamlit

 Streamlit is a Python library that enables the creation of interactive and customizable web applications for data science and machine learning projects.
-In this project, we utilized Streamlit to develop an intuitive user interface for the Breast Cancer Prediction App, allowing users to input tumor feature values and receive predictions in a seamless and user-friendly manner.
+In this project, we utilized Streamlit to develop an intuitive user interface for the Tumor Prediction App, allowing users to input tumor feature values and receive predictions in a seamless and user-friendly manner.

 #### Pandas

 Pandas is a widely-used data manipulation library in Python that provides high-performance data structures and data analysis tools.
-In our project, Pandas was instrumental in handling and processing the breast cancer dataset, facilitating data exploration, manipulation, and integration.
+In our project, Pandas was instrumental in handling and processing the tumor dataset, facilitating data exploration, manipulation, and integration.

 #### scikit-learn

 Scikit-learn is a comprehensive machine learning library in Python, providing a wide range of tools and algorithms for data preprocessing, modeling, and evaluation.
-In our project, we utilized scikit-learn's StandardScaler for feature scaling and Support Vector Classifier (SVC) for breast cancer prediction.
+In our project, we utilized scikit-learn's StandardScaler for feature scaling and Support Vector Classifier (SVC) for tumor prediction.
 The library's rich set of functionalities enabled us to build a robust and accurate predictive model.

 #### imbalanced-learn (imblearn)

 imblearn is a Python library for handling imbalanced datasets.
 It provides resampling techniques to address class imbalance.
-Used in our project to handle class imbalance in the breast cancer dataset.
+Used in our project to handle class imbalance in the tumor dataset.

 #### matplotlib